Cirkit Designer Logo

 Pin Configuration and Descriptions

-The 16x2 I2C LCD has a 4-pin interface for I2C communication.
+The 16x2 I2C LCD has a 4-pin interface for easy connection to microcontrollers.
 Below is the pinout:

 Pin Name Description Notes

-GND Ground Connect to the ground of the system
+GND Ground Connect to the microcontroller's ground pin

 SDA Serial Data Line Connect to the microcontroller's SDA pin